Europe wanted a circular textile economy.

 Yet the ban also raises a practical question.

-If unsold clothing can no longer be destroyed, those garments will need to enter the same system that is already handling increasing volumes of used textiles.
+If unsold clothing can no longer be destroyed, those garments will need to enter the same system that has already struggled to handle increasing volumes of used textiles.

 A growing surplus inside Europe

-Taken together, these developments are reshaping Europe’s textile system.
+Taken together, these developments have reshaped Europe’s textile system.

-Each measure addresses a specific problem.
-But together they increase the pressure on the systems responsible for sorting, redistributing and processing clothing after use.
+Each measure addressed a specific problem.
+But together they increased the pressure on the systems responsible for sorting, redistributing and processing clothing after use.

 The climate paradox